AlexanderLucasWrites/alexanderlucaswrites.github.io/about.md

 Hey there!
 My name is Alexander and this is my accountability blog while I work on an original fantasy novel.

-I'll try to post monthly updates on how it's going.
+I'll try to post monthly updates on how it's going, but I can't guarantee that it'll be a regular thing.

 ### Contact me
 Send me a message via github, I guess?